 Unfortunately, there is no surefire way to stop your son from opening up credit card accounts.
 But you can take steps to stop him from being offered a card.

 If your son does run up the tab on another card, think twice before you pay off the debt.
 Usually, legal guardians are not responsible for paying the debts of their charges.
-And if your son does not have a job, own any property, or have large sums of money, he may be judgment-proof.
-That means if a creditor sues him for nonpayment of credit card debt and wins, it may not be able to collect anything from him.
-Finally, your son may not be legally responsible for card debts if he is not mentally capable of entering into a contract.
+And if your son does not have a job, own any property, or have large sums of money, he might be judgment-proof.
+That means if a creditor sues him for nonpayment of credit card debt and wins, it might not be able to collect anything from him.
+Finally, your son might not be legally responsible for card debts if he is not mentally capable of entering into a contract.